Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: Introduction

 with Neumann boundary conditions on the ``cylindrical'' spatial domain $[0,\pi]^2 \times \R$.
 Hence solutions of~\eqref{e:TW} correspond to travelling wave solutions of~\eqref{e:cylinder} on the infinite cylinder, see e.g.~\cite{BakkervdBergvdVorst,FSV,Gardner,Mielke}.
 The problem~\eqref{e:TW} is not quite a gradient flow, but rather it is gradient-like.
 This still suffices for a Morse-Floer homology construction.
 Indeed, for the problem~\eqref{e:TW} the details of this construction can be found in~\cite{BakkervdBergvdVorst}.
 The functional

 serves as Lyapunov function for solutions of~\eqref{e:TW} for any $c>0$.

 Our third example is the Ohta-Kawasaki equation~\cite{Ohta-Kawasaki}

 which is used to model diblock copolymers~\cite{MR1334695,MR2496714,MR2685742}.
 The extra parameter $\lambda_3 \geq 0$ describes the strength of the (attractive) long range interactions in the mixture.
 The space of functions $u$ satisfying $\int_0^\pi u(x) dx =0$ is invariant (the general Ohta-Kawasaki model has a parameter $m$ that denotes the mass ratio of the two constituents in the mixture; for simplicity we consider the case $m=0$ only, corresponding to a 50\%-50\% mixture).
 Equation~\eqref{e:OK} does not have an ill-posed initial value problem, but generates a semi-flow.
 Indeed, we use it to illustrate that the computation of a Morse and a relative index can be treated in a unified framework.
-The flow generated by~\eqref{e:OK} is the negative gradient flow in $H^{-1}$ for the functional
+The flow generated by~\eqref{e:OK} is the formal negative gradient flow in the dual space of $\{u\in H^1 : \int_0^\pi u(x)dx =0\}$ (a natural space for modeling mass conservation) for the functional

 where $\phi$ is the unique solution of the elliptic problem